Erin Brockovich: Pacific Gas & Electric litigation

-In 1993, Brockovich became a whistleblower when she spoke out against PG&E after finding widespread unexplained illness in the town of Hinkley, California.
+In 1993, Brockovich spoke out against PG&E after finding widespread unexplained illness in the town of Hinkley, California.
 She became instrumental in suing the utility company on behalf of the town.

 The case (Anderson, et al. v.
 Pacific Gas & Electric, file BCV 00300) alleged contamination of drinking water with hexavalent chromium (also written as "chromium 6", "chromium VI", "Cr-VI" or "Cr-6") in the town.
-At the center of the case was a facility, the Hinkley compressor station, built in 1952 as a part of a natural-gas pipeline connecting to the San Francisco Bay Area.
+At the center of the case was the Hinkley compressor station, built in 1952 as a part of a natural-gas pipeline connecting to the San Francisco Bay Area.
 Between 1952 and 1966, PG&E used hexavalent chromium in a cooling tower system to fight corrosion.
 The waste water was discharged to unlined ponds at the site, and some of the waste water percolated into the groundwater, affecting an area of approximately 2 sqmi near the plant.
 The Regional Water Quality Control Board (RWQCB) put the PG&E site under its regulations in 1968.